alficles/composite-claims/composite-claims.md

 }
 ```

-A relying party that receives this token does not know if the bearer is George
+A relying party that receives this token knows that bearer claims to be both
-or Harriet, but it knows that the bearer is one of them.
+George and Harriet and if either subject is acceptable, the token is
+acceptable.

 The "nor" claim is useful both as a logical negation, even when only one claim
 is present.
 For example, consider the following claim set: